input-output-hk/cardano-sl/docs/how-to/deploy-cluster.md

 ### Which parts Daedalus consists of
 Before the process of preparing installers will be described I would like to say which parts Daedalus consists of.
-There are three parts: `launcher`, `cardano-node` and Daedalus frontend.
+There are three parts: `cardano-launcher`, `cardano-node` and Daedalus frontend.
 `cardano-node` is like application which is launched on cluster, however, it also provides API to maintain your wallets, secret keys and etc.
 So essentially it's backend for Daedalus frontend.

-When you open Daedalus on your machine `launcher` is launched and it launches `cardano-node` and Daedalus frontend which uses provided API.
+When you open Daedalus on your machine `cardano-launcher` is launched and it launches `cardano-node` and Daedalus frontend which uses provided API.
 So installer contains all these three parts.
-`cardano-node` and `launcher` come from [cardano-sl repository](https://github.com/input-output-hk/cardano-sl), Daedalus fronted comes from [daedalus repository](https://github.com/input-output-hk/daedalus).
+`cardano-node` and `cardano-launcher` come from [cardano-sl repository](https://github.com/input-output-hk/cardano-sl), Daedalus fronted comes from [daedalus repository](https://github.com/input-output-hk/daedalus).

 ### How to build installers